-In addition, the voter shall have their photograph taken by the moderator or assistant moderator, which shall be attached to the challenged voter affidavit.
-However, if a photograph was taken under RSA 654:12, then a notation shall be made on the challenged voter affidavit stating that the photograph is attached to the qualified voter affidavit or sworn statement on the general election day registration form.
-If the voter objects to the photograph requirement because of religious beliefs, the voter may execute an affidavit of religious exemption that will be attached to the challenged voter affidavit instead of the photograph.
+In addition, the voter shall have their photograph taken by an election official, which shall be kept with voter registration or affidavit ballot forms.
+If you object to the photograph requirement because of religious beliefs, you may execute an affidavit of religious exemption that will be attached to the election forms instead of the photograph.

-A voter who does not have an approved photo ID may obtain a free photo ID for voting purposes only by presenting a voucher from their town/city clerk or the Secretary of State to any NH DMV office that issues identification.
+A voter who does not have an approved photo ID may obtain a free photo ID, for voting purposes only, by presenting a voucher from their town/city clerk or the Secretary of State to any NH DMV office that issues identification.